tcoulter/jackhammer/README.md

 Jackhammer also accepts two parameters not in the Hardhat Network Reference: `--port` and `--hostname`.
 These work exactly the same way as they do when running `hardhat node`.

+### But read this!

+You'll get the best results if you run `jackhammer` within a project directory that already has hardhat installed! `jackhammer` can take advantage of the already-installed version and use that, much like npx!

+When you run `jackhammer` in a project without harthat installed, `jackhammer` will install hardhat to a persistent temporary directory (`path.join(os.tmpdir(), "__jackhammer_hardhat__")`).
+This is a one-time install, and future runs will use this installation when it can't be found in the current working directory.

+Why do all this?
+Well, hardhat doesn't like to be installed globally, and will error if you run a global install.
+So we circumvent this a bit to have a speedy CLI version.

+**Wanna help?** Add a `--clean` flag that'll get rid of the persistent temporary directory so that `jackhammer` can always use the latest version.

 ### Bonus!

 Jackhammer provides a handy `jh` shortcut command along with `jackhammer` for those of you that like shortcuts.
 Happy day!